RISE ON BOARDS

 These Young Directors champion gender equity and shape decision-making on governance boards across Canada.

-Prior to their board appointment, Young Directors receive in-depth training from expert facilitators in matters of governance, financials, fundraising, communications, problem-solving, and leadership.
-Throughout their term, each Young Director is supported by a pre-selected board member and volunteer coach, and will also have the opportunity to connect with other Young Directors.
+Prior to their board appointment, Young Directors receive in-depth training from expert facilitators in matters of governance, financials, fundraising, communications, and problem-solving, as well as personal and team leadership.

 THROUGH THIS PROGRAM, RISE ON BOARDS PARTICIPANTS GAIN: